-In 1,000 EURO Carrying amount < 1 year 1-5 years >5 years Total 31 Dec 2023 Liabilities to other RWE Com- panies, non-interest bearing 5 5 - - 5 Total 5 5 - - 5
+In 1,000 EURO Carrying amount < 1 year 1-5 years >5 years Total 31 Dec 2023 Liabilities to other RWE Companies, non-interest bearing 5 5 - - 5 Total 5 5 - - 5

-4.11 Proposed appropriation of the result for the year 2023
+4.13 Proposed appropriation of the result for the year

-In accordance with the company's Articles of Association, the net result for the year is at the disposal of the Annual General Meeting of Shareholders.
-The Board proposes to deduct the loss for the year to the Accumulated Losses and Distributable Result in Other reserves.
+In accordance with the Company's Articles of Association, the net result for the year is at the disposal of the Annual General Meeting of Shareholders.
+The Board proposes to add the profit for the year to the Accumulated Losses and Distributable Result in Retained earnings.